edgarsguide/python-neuro2018/mac_conda_install.md

 ## 3. Checking Anaconda Installation

 To verify the Anaconda installation, let's go ahead and learn to launch Jupyter Lab environment.
 To do so, we are going to use a **terminal**.
 From Finder, navigate through `Applications > Utilities > Terminal` and launch the terminal program.
-Open up the start menu (the bottom left Windows icon), and find the `Anaconda prompt` - click on it to launch.

 ![anaconda prompt](images/mac_conda_install/launching_terminal.png)